BryanChavarriaMartinez/Visual-Aids/README.md

 # VisualAids
-Visual Aids on Raspberry Pi Project - Develped with Python/Bash Scripting
+Improved management of production hardware resources using Raspberry Pi - Develped with Python/Bash Scripting

 This project is already implemented on a plant in Mexico.